SNPHN Commissioned Services

 PCCS will work with existing ATAPS providers to provide one-to-one psychological services to underserviced groups across the Northern Sydney region, utilising the existing local workforce of psychologists and allied health professionals.

 - Lifeline Harbour to Hawkesbury in partnership with Lifeline Northern Beaches

 - New Vision Psychology

-New Vision Psychology will provide specialist psychological services to Mandarin and Cantonese speaking people across the region.
+New Vision Psychology will provide psychological services to Mandarin and Cantonese speaking people across the region.

 Youth Mental Health Service

 With an estimated 176,522 people aged 12-25 years living in the Northern Sydney area and as many as one in four young people experiencing mental health illness, youth mental health is a key focus for the SNPHN region.
-To meet this need, SNPHN is now funding and managing the contracts for two local headspace centres operated by Northern Sydney LHD.
+To meet this need, SNPHN is now funding and managing the contracts for two local headspace centres operated by New Horizons Enterprises Limited.